Holly Williams (musician): Career

 Williams finished a six-week tour in Europe in early 2010, and continued the rest of the year headlining gigs and opening for other artists such as John Hiatt.
 After Bob Dylan called, Williams added her own music and lyrics to a half written Hank Williams Sr. lyric for a project entitled The Lost Notebooks of Hank Williams that he assembled, released in September 2011.
 Jack White, Norah Jones, Merle Haggard and Lucinda Williams were alongside Williams for this project.

 Williams was also a part of Let Us In, a project produced by Phil Madeira which includes artists singing their favorite Paul McCartney songs in tribute to Linda McCartney.
 Williams performed "My Love" from the Wings era.
 Steve Earle and Buddy Miller are also included on the album.

 Williams was featured on the soundtrack for Flicka singing "Rodeo Road", written by Tom Douglas and Chuck Cannon.
 Tim McGraw (who starred in Flicka) named Williams, The Fray and Coldplay as his favorite artists in O, The Oprah Magazine saying "She has the ability to make you believe what she says, to make you feel vulnerable.
 She's intense and moody; she puts you in a time and place where you never would have imagined yourself—and then you're there."
 Mel Gibson met with Williams in Nashville and featured her on The Passion of The Christ soundtrack singing "How Can You Refuse Him Now", written by her grandfather.

 Williams' third album, The Highway, co-produced by Williams and Charlie Peacock was released on February 5, 2013.
 She wrote or co-wrote every song on the album, which is common for her recordings.
 This album includes Dierks Bentley, Jakob Dylan, Gwyneth Paltrow and Jackson Browne adding backing harmonies.
 The Highway was released to critical acclaim.
 American Songwriter magazine said "Williams has recorded her most accomplished, mature and world weary album.
 Even Hank Sr. would be proud."
 The New York Times stated "Williams is often closer to songwriters like John Prine or Bruce Springsteen, than the smiley Nashville mainstream."
 People Magazine gave the album three and a half stars and said the album was "sure to go down as one of the year's best country albums".
 A music video for "Drinkin'" aired on CMT networks.

 Boutique

-Williams' store "H. Audrey" is a women's boutique in Nashville, that carries designer clothes.
-Her store has been featured in Vogue, Elle, Southern Living and Lucky magazine.
-The upstairs gallery at her store carries music photographs from her favorite photographers including Henry Diltz, Pattie Boyd and Jim Marshall.
+Williams' store "H. Audrey" is a women's clothes boutique in Nashville.

 Personal life

-Williams was married on September 27, 2009 to fellow musician Chris Coleman (who co-wrote three of the songs on The Highway) and they settled in Nashville, Tennessee.
-They have three children.
+Williams was married on September 27, 2009, to fellow musician Chris Coleman (who co-wrote three of the songs on The Highway) and they settled in Nashville, Tennessee.
+They have four children.